iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Gradient Convergence Rate.md

 \end{aligned}
 $$

 and we obtained a pessimistic converence bound for the proximal gradient method.
-How tight such a bound is remains as open question.
+How tight such a bound is remains as an open question.

+---
+### **Splitting as an Averaged Operator**

+#TODO: Another way of proving the convergence rate relates to the operator theory.
+We prove that the forward and backward splitting is an average operator and it has Fajer's convergence for a fixed point iteratoin algorithm.